 To create an RTMP distribution using the CloudFront console

 Sign in to the AWS Management Console and open the Amazon CloudFront console at https://console.aws.amazon.com/cloudfront/.

 Click Create Distribution.

-On the first page of the Create Distribution Wizard, click Streaming, and click Continue.
+On the first page of the Create Distribution Wizard, click RTMP, and click Continue.

 Specify settings for the distribution.
-For more information, see Values that You Specify When You Create or Update a Streaming Distribution.
+For more information, see Values that You Specify When You Create or Update an RTMP Distribution.